hydroflux/abstractor-ws/BACKLOG.md

 ## Actions To Do

-- [ ] Determine if 'actions' is the best name for the directory (alternatives include 'abstractions', 'executors', ...)
+- [ ] Determine if 'actions' is the best name for the directory (alternatives include 'abstractions', 'executor', ...)
 - [ ] Create a script for 'login'
 - [ ] Create a script for 'logout'
 - [ ] Create a script for 'search'